New Year. New City. New Focus.

 What are some symptoms of living in this contradictory state?
 They include but are not limited to the following:

-Grime: Gnawing feeling of discontent that you can sometimes suppress but that eventually rises to the surface due to stress, fatigue, and/or the passing of time
+- Grime: Gnawing feeling of discontent that you sometimes suppress but that eventually rises to the surface due to stress, fatigue, trauma, and/or the passing of time.

-Glitter: Active social life filled with happy hours, networking events, girls’ nights out, spa days, and volunteer shifts
+- Glitter: An active social life filled with happy hours, networking events, girls’ nights out, spa days, and volunteer shifts.

-Grime: Unhealthy tendency to use food, alcohol, sex, spending, or drugs to numb your anxious thoughts and feelings
+- Grime: Unhealthy tendency to use alcohol, food, sex, spending, drugs, or an insanely busy schedule to numb your anxious thoughts and feelings.

 These are both personal examples and ones that readers and friends have shared with me.
-They may not hit the nail on the head within your own situation, but if they resonate I hope you know you are not alone out there.
+They may not hit the nail on the head within your own situation, but if they resonate I hope you know you are not alone.

 There are so many of us hiding in plain sight.
 We hide behind our chameleon-like masks beneath the bright lights of offices, gyms, classrooms, coffee shops, and pretty much anywhere that no one would not suspect what lies beneath our facade.
 We are often complimented on our personal and professional success.
 We smile, perhaps make a self-deprecating comment to ease our discomfort, and ultimately continue to hide.
 We let loneliness wash over us because we truly believe we are alone in our darkness.